 Over time, we have found the differences between our group and other area rescue groups have led toward a broader spectrum of assistance to needy Goldens in North Texas.
 Additionally, we have built a warm and reciprocal working relationship with other rescue groups, including Golden rescue organizations.
 GRRNT often collaborates with various rescue groups in the area to reach a greater number of dogs than we could as a single organization.

-The numbers of dogs we assist increased almost each and every year with over 3,000 Goldens adopted to date.
+The number of dogs we assist increased almost each and every year with over 3,000 Goldens adopted to date.